EROS MAGIC & MURDER

 JULIA JONES, Screenwriter

 Julia Jones has a long career writing, developing and financing films.
-She has two produced films and was co-writer with Stephen K. Bannon on the documentary In the Face of Evil: The Epic Struggle of Ronald Reagan.
+She has two produced films, Discretion Assured with Michael York and Jennifer O'Neill, and In the Face of Evil: The Epic Struggle of Ronald Reagan, with Stephen K. Bannon.
 She is founder of East Coast Pictures, LLC, a development company devoted to creating independent content for a global market.